The secrets to incredible traffic that I've gleaned from four top rated Pinterest courses

 I'm glad you asked.

-First, free blogging platforms own any content you upload to them.
+First, free blogging platforms control any content you upload to them.

 Crazy, right?
-Your content no longer belongs to you.
 If they decide that your content doesn't fit within their guidelines anymore, or any other policy changes are made, they can delete everything you have without warning.

 The second problem with free blogging platforms is a matter of bandwidth.